AdookdEV/ChatApplication/README.md

 # JavaFX Chat Application

 User interface created by using JavaFX.
-Network communication between server and clients implemented using TCP Sockets.
+Network communication was implemented using TCP Sockets.